 Her family now continues that legacy; honoring her indomitable and generous spirit through the KBB Foundation.

-Thanks to your generosity, we have contributed over $35,000 to 5 established non-profits in our first two years.
-We appreciate your help as we work to keep Kathy’s radiant light alive through the KBB Foundation and inspiring hope for those members of our community that most need our assistance and support.
+Thanks to your generosity, we have contributed over $60,000 to 6 established non-profits in our first 3 years.
+We appreciate your help as we work to keep Kathy’s radiant light alive through the KBB Foundation and inspiring hope for those members of our community that most need our assistance, love and support.

 For Kathy, living meant that every day and every opportunity would receive the full force of her personality.
 A new day meant a chance to achieve more at work, cheer louder at a game, and laugh harder at home.
 There was never enough time to do everything, yet always enough time to strengthen the bonds that define a devoted friend, colleague, sister, daughter, wife, and mother.